jannis-t69/quickWP/readme.md

 - `http://URL:Port/adminer.php`

-## Cleanup and reinstall

-By default the script resets the installation and spins up the container in detached mode.
-If you don't want to remove the current WordPress installation and reinstall it you can run:
-`./quickwp -r no`

 ## Port forwarding and WordPress URL

 For docker port-forwarding, other the default port 80, the following two settings must be set in wp-config.php so that Wordpress can be accessed from outside the container.